Five Gophers men's basketball takeaways from nonconference and early Big Ten play

-Whatever you think you know from watching the Gophers men's basketball team through nonconference play this season could change if Ben Johnson finds the right group to play together and more efficiently.
+Whatever you think you know from watching the Gophers men's basketball team through nonconference play this season could change if Ben Johnson finds the right group to play together and to play more efficiently.

-Johnson, in just his second year with the program, admits that he's still trying to figure out his team with Big Ten play resuming for the Gophers (6-6) on Tuesday at Wisconsin.
+Johnson, in his second year with the program, admits that he's still trying to figure out his team with Big Ten play resuming for the Gophers (6-6, 0-2 Big Ten) on Tuesday at Wisconsin.

-"I'm about whoever is going to help us compete and win," Johnson said after Thursday's game vs. Alcorn State was canceled due to travel issues.
+"I'm about whoever is going to help us compete and win," Johnson said after Thursday's game vs. Alcorn State was canceled because of travel issues.
 "I think that will be forever changing.
 I don't think we're a team that has a straight set lineup."

 Here are five takeaways from nonconference play and the U's early Big Ten schedule: